 3. Groupfie of 3?
 The person in the middle will be the first to die.

-One of the most common Filipino superstitions used to scare teenagers in the ‘90s.
+This most common Filipino superstitions scared teenagers in the ‘90s.
 Aminin mo, once in your life you included an “extra friend” in the groupfie, so none among the three of you will die.
 “Apat dapat,” ika nga.

 4. Combing your hair at night will bring bad luck.